 Campsites in Colorado Bend State Park

-While this campground does allow first-come, first-served camping, you may find it easier reserve a spot.
-This is especially more likely recommended during the peak season, when more people wish to come RV camping here.
+While this campground does allow first-come, first-served camping, you may find it easier to reserve a spot.
+This is especially recommended during the peak season when more people wish to come RV camping here.
 After all, there are multiple different primitive tent campgrounds in the park, but only one that allows RV camping.
 Even then, there are only 15 sites available for your RV, so you may want to grab them while they’re still available.

-At each site, you’ll be allowed to have up to 8 people in your party and you’ll have access to potable water and a cold outdoor shower.
-You can also enjoy use of a picnic table, fire ring, and lantern post.
-Some of the sites offer shade from trees while others offer scenic view of Texan hills.
+At each site, you’ll be allowed to have up to eight people in your party, and you’ll have access to potable water and a cold outdoor shower.
+You can also enjoy the use of a picnic table, fire ring, and lantern post at your site.
+Some of the sites offer shade from trees while others offer a scenic view of Texan hills.
 You won’t have hookups or a dump station of any kind though, so you may want to dump your black water tank elsewhere before entering the park.
 However, you will be able to use a generator during the day.
-Also make sure that your RV is under 30 feet in length, as this is the maximum size allowed at these sites.
 Once you have settled in here, you’ll be able to enjoy the nearby river and abundant nature.
 Best of all, pets are welcome.

 Tent and Primitive Camping